dwhitacre/easy-twitch-bot/README.md

 Add a new user with the given role.

 - `userName` - string, the name of the user to add
-- `roleName` - string, the name of the role to give them
+- `roleName` - array or string, the name of the role to give them

 `getUser(userNameOrToken)`